DEFORESTATION IN YOUR KITCHEN

 - Deforestation for agriculture has led to the decline of indigenous communities

 - Rainforests protected by indigenous communities have the lowest rates of deforestation.

 - Cattle ranching has one of the highest rates of slave labor in Brazil.

 Effects of Agriculture

-- Conventional agriculture uses: pesticides, herbicides and chemical fertilizers, which contaminate water sources & rivers and destroy the soil.
+- Conventional agriculture uses pesticides, herbicides, and chemical fertilizers.
+These contaminate water sources & rivers and destroy the soil.

 - Agriculture is responsible for approximately 70% of water use worldwide.

-- Animal agriculture is responsible for Ocean Dead Zones of the coast of Brazil.
+- Animal agriculture is responsible for Ocean Dead Zones off the coast of Brazil.

 Effects of Agriculture